SteeltoeOSS/Documentation/api/v3/stream/rabbit-binder.md

 **republishToDlq**
 By default, messages that fail after retries are exhausted are rejected.
 If a dead-letter queue (DLQ) is configured, RabbitMQ routes the failed message (unchanged) to the DLQ.
-If set to `True`, the binder republishs failed messages to the DLQ with additional headers, including the exception message and stack trace from the cause of the final failure.
+If set to `True`, the binder republishes failed messages to the DLQ with additional headers, including the exception message and stack trace from the cause of the final failure.
 Also see the `frameMaxHeadroom` setting above.

   Default: `False`